fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-10-20-wezterm-session-management.md

 [in this PR](https://github.com/fredrikaverpil/dotfiles/pull/160) at one point, but I didn't like the added complexity which I have to maintain.

+On leaving tmux behind, Wezterm comes out of the box with the notion of windows and panes, the ability to split horizontally or vertically and most of the features I would've missed from leaving tmux (although I do most of these things inside Neovim instead).
+Hit `Ctrl+Shift+P` to bring up the command palette and explore.

-I'm delighted to have a terminal emulator which is configurable with the same language as Neovim itself, as this makes configuring a lot more approachable than e.g. a yaml-configured terminal.
+I'm delighted to have a terminal emulator which is configurable with lua, the same language as Neovim itself, as this makes configuring a lot more customizable than e.g. a json/yaml-configured terminal.
 But I'm also very curious on [Ghostty](https://mitchellh.com/ghostty), which seems to be around the corner from being publicly released, and what sessions management capabilities it may bring.